bheisler/criterion.rs/book/src/user_guide/command_line.md

 Here, Criterion-rs attempts to calculate the time taken per iteration of the benchmark.

 The slope represents Criterion-rs' best guess at the time taken for each iteration of the benchmark.
 More precisely, this shows a 95% confidence interval on the time per iteration.
 The confidence level is configurable.
-A greater confidence level (eg. 99%) will widen the interval and thus provide the user with less information about the true mean.
-On the other hand, a lesser confidence interval (eg. 90%) will narrow the interval but then the user is less confident that the interval contains the true mean.
+A greater confidence level (eg. 99%) will widen the interval and thus provide the user with less information about the true slope.
+On the other hand, a lesser confidence interval (eg. 90%) will narrow the interval but then the user is less confident that the interval contains the true slope.
 95% is generally a good balance.

 The R^2 line indicates how accurately the linear model fits the measurements.
 If the measurements aren't too noisy and the benchmark is performing the same amount of work for each iteration, this number should be very close to 1.0.
 If it is not, the benchmark results may be unreliable.